b-u-g-g/offsetdb/README.md

 * Styling separated via CSS variables; behavior stays in JavaScript.

 ### If the system had 10,000 credits, how would you keep the dashboard fast?
-Scenario: we will bw adding a data base for so many credits
+Scenario: we will be adding a data base for so many credits

 * Pre-filter and pre-aggregate data views
 * Cache query results